neo250376/GPU-CPU-auto-install/README.md

 If you wish to automatically setup a GCP instance, then copy the raw data from Install_GPU_CPU_auto.sh and paste it into the GCP automation box when creating your VM.
 REMEMBER TO CHANGE THE POOL ADDRESS ETC. TO YOUR OWN SETTINGS!!

-After installing, whether using your own computer or a VM you can access the GPU miner by using the following commands -
+After installing, whether using your own computer or a VM you can access the GPU or CPU miner by using the following commands -

 tmux attach -t GPU (you may need sudo) - this will open tmux with the GPU miner showing. tmux attach -t CPU (you may need sudo) - this will open tmux with the CPU miner showing.